 If your goal is simply to rack up Delta SkyMiles as efficiently as possible, I think Membership Rewards and Starwood Preferred Guest cards are your best bet, and between those two programs you can still transfer in 500,000 points to SkyMiles in a year.

 In terms of Delta’s co-branded cards, the Gold Delta SkyMiles® Credit Card from American Express has the more reasonable annual fee.
 It only accrues one mile per dollar on everyday purchases, though, and is more useful for benefits when flying Delta.
 The other perk is that if you spend $25,000 on the card you can waive the spend requirement for Medallion status.

-The Platinum Delta SkyMiles Credit Card and Delta Reserve Credit Card do offer thresholds for spending, though none of the bonuses will bump you above an earnings rate of 1.5 miles per dollar.
+The The Platinum Delta SkyMiles® Card from American Express and Delta Reserve do offer thresholds for spending, though none of the bonuses will bump you above an earnings rate of 1.5 miles per dollar.
 Both the personal and business versions have annual fees ranging between $195 and $450.

 That being said, if you’ve maxed out the points you can transfer from Membership Rewards and Starwood Preferred Guest, and can take advantage of the benefits for Delta fliers, the SkyMiles Amex cards may be worth considering.

 Who Needs That Many Delta Miles?!

 Ultimately we’re all looking for different things with out award redemptions, and there are people that swear by SkyMiles.
 There’s no denying that SkyMiles are the most useful mileage currency for business class travel to Australia and Tahiti, which are otherwise two of the most difficult destinations in the world to get to on miles.

 They’re also fantastic for redemptions to Europe on Air France, Alitalia, KLM, and Virgin Atlantic, and we do book a ton of SkyMiles awards.